joncannon/Thesis/README.md

 Modelling tempo representation in the basal ganglia, and its role in sensorimotor synchronization.

-Authors: Jacob Duda, Dr. Jonathan Cannon
+Authors: Jacob Duda, Dr. Jonathan Cannon (testing now)

 Affiliations: McMaster University